 The Holy Spirit preserves the continuity of the Orthodox Church through the Sacrament of Holy Orders.
 Through ordination, men chosen from within the Church are called to serve as pastor, teacher, and representative of the parish.
 Each is also a living icon of Christ among His people.

-Following the custom of the Apostolic Church, there are three major orders, with their own special ordinations:
+Following the custom of the Apostolic Church, there are four major orders of the Church’s ministry, three of which have their own special ordinations:

-The Bishop is a successor of the Apostles, while the Priest and Deacon act in the name of the Bishop.
-Each order has its own set of pastoral responsibilities.
-For instance, only a Bishop may ordain others to the Deaconate or the Priesthood.
+The bishop is a successor of the Apostles, who used to serve as the main celebrant of the Divine Liturgy in the early Church.
+As the Church grew, bishops appointed priests and deacons to minister to parishes in their name.
+Each of these ministries has its own set of responsibilities.
+For instance, only a bishop may ordain others to the Deaconate or the Priesthood.

-The Orthodox Church permits men to marry before they enter the Holy Orders.
+The Church ordains only men to become deacons, priests, or bishops.
+She permits men to marry before they enter the Holy Orders, but not after.
 This practice goes back to the earliest period in the history of the Church.
 We know some of the Apostles (the first “priests” of the Church) were married.
-Saint Paul also teaches that the clergy are to be “husband of one wife”.
-In the Church tradition, the Apostolic canons permit only “lower clergy” (readers and cantors) to marry after their appointment.
-Further, the 5th and 6th Ecunmenical Councils state “if anyone wants to contract a legal marriage with a woman before being admitted to the clergy as subdeacon, or a deacon, or a presbyter previous to ordination, let him do so” (6th Canon).
+Saint Paul also teaches that clergy are to be “husband of one wife”.
+Moreover, the 5th and 6th Ecumenical Councils state “if anyone wants to contract a legal marriage with a woman before being admitted to the clergy as subdeacon, or a deacon, or a presbyter previous to ordination, let him do so” (6th Canon).
 The same canon also says, “no…deacon or presbyter at all, [after ordination] has permission to contract a matrimonial relation for himself; if he should dare to do this, let him be deposed from office.”